kubewarden/docs/docs/distributing-policies/custom-certificate-authorities.md

             -----END CERTIFICATE-----
 ```

-This file can be provided in YAML or JSON format.
+This file is in either YAML or JSON format.
 All keys are optional, so the following are also valid `sources.yaml` files:

 ```yaml
 insecure_sources: ["dev.registry.example.com"]
 ```

-As well as:
+As is:

 ```json
 {